List of Arifureta characters: Main characters

-Tio is a pervert both physically and emotionally (courtesy of an unusual rear assault by Hajime after he and his group defeated her while she was under Shimizu's mind control), but she is honest and caring, and the way she speaks is similar to the old legends.
-Tio originally came from the dragon-born tribe, her parents sacrificing themselves fighting against the god centuries ago while hoping their daughter will one day find the person who can eventually defeat the god.
-She is 563 years old and initially respected by Yue.
+Tio is a pervert both physically and emotionally (courtesy of an unusual rear assault by Hajime after he and his group defeated her while she was under Shimizu's mind control), but she is honest and caring, and the way she speaks is more formal and similar to the old legends.
+Tio originally came from the dragon-born tribe, her parents sacrificing themselves fighting against the god centuries ago while hoping their daughter will one day find the person who can eventually defeat the god, and is the Princess of her clan.
+She is 563 years old and initially respected by Yue, who had been brought up to look to the Dragon-born as models of nobility (an image in Yue's mind that, thanks to Tio's behavior, ultimately shatters).
 Her human appearance is that of a woman in her 20s with "watermelon" chests, long flowing black hair and golden eyes.
 She devoted herself to Hajime after he freed her and calls Hajime "Master"; however, despite her "tendencies" at times driving him past the bounds of patience, Hajime has complete trust and faith in her.
 Her magic and defense are significantly high, especially in her Dragon form; even Hajime's party attacks only cracked her scales.
-Her dragon form is a few meters long with golden eyes and black dragon scales, and in her dragon form she is far more powerful than the white dragons used by the demon forces.
+Her dragon form is several meters long with golden slit-pupil eyes and black dragon scales, and in her dragon form she is far more powerful than the white dragons used by the demon forces (in the final battle against Ehit, she is the one who destroys both demon General Fried and his white dragon mount Uranos).
 Her job class is Guardian.